-Marcos Alonso signed for Chelsea from Fiorentina on 31 August 2016.
+Marcos Alonso signed for Chelsea from Fiorentina in August 2016.

-The 25-year-old Spanish left-back, who was the first defender recruited by Antonio Conte, signed a five-year contract.
+The Spanish left-back, who was the first defender recruited by Antonio Conte, penned a five-year contract.
 At 6ft 2in, he is an aerial threat in both boxes and his sweet left foot has proved particularly deadly from set-piece and open-play situations.

 Marcos Alonso made his 50th start for the Blues in the home win against Manchester United in November 2017.